Local marine plant destruction

 All marine plants in Queensland (including mangroves, seagrass, marine algae, salt couch and samphires) are protected.
 The protection applies over all tenures, including privately owned land.

 The removal, damage or destruction of marine plants requires authorisation through a development approval or through demonstrated compliance with accepted development requirements.

 Unacceptable damage to marine plants or habitat includes undertaking unauthorised development, and:

 - reclaiming tidal lands with soil or other material (e.g. to extend lawns or gardens)

 - dumping rubbish or waste on tidal lands

 - burning or mowing salt couch or mangroves.

-The Queensland Boating and Fisheries Patrol can issue on-the-spot fines for damaging marine plants and habitats, and penalties of up to 391,650 may apply in serious cases that are taken to court.
+The Queensland Boating and Fisheries Patrol can issue on-the-spot fines for damaging marine plants and habitats, and significant penalties may apply in serious cases that are taken to court.

 What are you allowed to do?